3 main concerns of OpenAI’s text classifier

 #3.
 Lightning-fast learning

 Of AI, not people, unfortunately.
 The main concern here is that GPT-3 and other AI models are learning from each prompt.
 The more people interact with them and correct the outputs, the better results they deliver next time.
 Same story with your students’ papers: getting more inputs, ChatGPT can produce more human-like assignments.
 As a result, it may be harder to spot the text’s origin.
+The antidot to this is developing AI detecting software alond with AI technology evolvement.

 Any solution to that?